noggynoggy/stringme-OBS/README.md

 ## Behaviour Tips
 * It will only display Spotify info if Spotify.exe was already running when the Script started. *This is done to minimize Ressorce requirements*
+  * *If you close and reopen spotify.exe during the runtime of stringme.py, you will need to restart stringme.py*
 * If for some reason after some time nothing is displayed in OBS, reload the browser source.
 (This means there was a bug in the code for a usecase I have not tested yet.
 You may file a bug report.)
 * If the program crashes file a bug report and include the content of errorlog.txt and what to do to recreate the bug.
 ---